jchatel/quickmail-next-docs/campaigns/custom-fields-for-personalizing-emails.md

 ![screenshot](../images/008_file-BHkXk5Kj2m.png)

-Here is an example of how a custom property can be used in an email:
+Here’s an example of how to use a custom property in an email.

-*Hey,*

-*{{lead.custom.Opening_Line}}*

-This will translate to:

-*Hey,*
+If your custom property is named Opening_Line, insert this tag into your email:

+_Hey,

+{{lead.custom.Opening_Line}}_

+When QuickMail sends the email, it replaces the tag with the value saved for that lead.
+For example:

+_Hey,

-*Your podcast episode on mobile kitchens helped me pursue my dreams of providing free hot meals to people who need them!*
+Your podcast episode on mobile kitchens helped me pursue my dream of providing free hot meals to people who need them!_

 ## Company Properties